 Soft, warm, crunchy cheese?
 Who's going to resist that in a burger?

 Some people might think it's madness to use an iconic cheese this way.
 However, I think it's genius.

 It's a very different take on a burger — and this is why I love it, and I'm sure you will too.

 Related: If you love halloumi in your burger try my chickpea and quinoa burgers with halloumi

-Halloumi — Make sure to use an authentic brand.
+Halloumi — Make sure to use an authentic, good quality brand.
 You'll know it's real because the cheese will "squeak" when you bite into it.

 Cabbage — finely shred the cabbage and dress it with some lemon juice and salt.
 It adds a lovely contrast to the tomatoes.